[CfA:] Project assistant without doctorate (m/f/d)

 - collaborative organization of a doctoral school and other public events

-- Completed BA and MA in the humanities or social sciences with a grounding in gender studies and social history of Southeast Europe.
+- Completed BA and MA in the humanities or social sciences with a grounding in gender studies.

-- Knowledge of theory and methods in the fields of gender and social history
+- Knowledge of theory and methods in the field of gender and social history

 - Excellent written and spoken English and one Southeast European language is essential